frnsys/texture-editor/readme.md

 # Overview

-This provides a way to quickly get source images, clip parts of them out, and assemble them into textures.
+This provides a way to quickly get source images, clip parts of them out, and assemble them into textures ("packs") or seamless textures ("surfaces").

 # Setup